vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 errorformat=%f:%l:%c:\ %m\ [SC%n]
 ```

-To switch between them, we might set up functions and mappings like this, to
+To switch between the two sets of values, we might set up functions and
-set the options appropriately for the two different programs, using `,b` for
-`bash` and `,s` for `shellcheck`:
+mappings like this, using `,b` for `bash` and `,s` for `shellcheck`:

 ```vim
 function! s:SwitchCompilerBash() abort